MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 ---
-title: "Debugging Custom Components | MicrosoftDocs"
+title: "Debug custom components | MicrosoftDocs"
-description: "How to debug a custom control using Fiddler and Native debugging"
+description: "How to debug a custom components using Fiddler and native debugging"
 manager: kvivek
 ms.date: 04/23/2019
 ms.service: "powerapps"